 Sophie is responsible for implementing outreach and communications programs to increase the conservancy’s community visibility and the public’s understanding and support of Foothills Conservancy of North Carolina.
 She assists in development for the organization through fundraising and events.
 She grew up in Roanoke, VA and holds a Bachelor of Arts in Communication Studies: Organizational Communication and Public Relations from Longwood University.
 She has lived in North Carolina since 2013 and enjoys hiking, camping, climbing, and listening to music.
 She lives in Morganton with her fiancé, Ross, and their pets.

 Isaac Crouch, Office & Finance Administrator

-Brittany Watkins is an AmeriCorps Project Conserve member serving as the Volunteer Coordinator for Foothills Conservancy.
-She is responsible for volunteers and volunteer projects.
+Brittany began with Foothills Conservancy in September 2018 as an AmeriCorps Project Conserve member serving as the Volunteer Coordinator, responsible for volunteer projects.
+As Special Projects Coordinator, Brittany maintains the volunteer program and assists with outreach and stewardship.
 Brittany graduated from the University of North Carolina, Asheville with a BS in Literature & Environmental Science.
 Outside of school she has been involved in such environmental efforts as trail restoration, with the Vermont Youth Conservation Corp and educating children about healthy food options, at Asheville’s RAD Farmer’s Market.
 She is passionate about community engagement and loves encouraging others to explore the outdoors.
-She is very excited to be working with AmeriCorps and Foothills Conservancy to help develop a volunteer program that will serve to protect and sustain some of Western North Carolina’s beautiful landscapes.